-- The WS will follow the LADO's advice on how to deal with allegations against staff/volunteers.

-Note: Do not start any investigation into the allegation until the LADO has been contacted; - If the allegation hasn't been made by the parent/carer, the WS will take advice from the LADO on how and when to inform them; - The WS is required to inform OFSTED of any allegations of abuse against a member of staff, student or volunteer, or any abuse that is alleged to have taken place on the premises or during a visit or outing within 14 days.
-(See Appendix A); - If the concern is regarding the DSL, the above procedure will be followed but the report will be made to the Deputy DSL/Board of Trustees Safeguarding Officer.
+- The setting must follow the LADO's advice on how to deal with allegations against staff.
+Note: Do not start any investigation into the allegation until the LADO has been contacted. - If the allegation hasn't been made by the parent/carer, the setting should take advice from the LADO on how and when to inform them. - The setting is required to inform OFSTED of any allegations of abuse against a member of staff, student or volunteer, or any abuse that is alleged to have taken place on the premises or during a visit or outing within 14 days.
+(See Appendix A); - If the concern is regarding the DSL, the above procedure will be followed but the report will be made to the Deputy DSL/Child Protection Officer.